 Frontiers of Science

-Frontiers of Science is a one-semester course that integrates modern science into the Core Curriculum to challenge students to think about questions of science and about the world around them.
-The course's focus is the commonalities of the scientific approach to inquiry, as these are expressed in four disciplines.
+Frontiers of Science is a one-semester course that integrates modern science into Columbia's Core Curriculum.
+Its goal is to challenge students to think about the world around them, and the ways in which science can help us answer questions about nature and ourselves.
+The course focuses on the commonalities of the scientific approach to inquiry as exemplified by four areas of active research and discovery.
 On Mondays throughout the semester, leading scientists present up to three lectures in each of the four modules.
-During the rest of the week, senior faculty and Columbia post-doctoral science fellows (research scientists selected for their teaching abilities) lead seminars to discuss the lecture and associated readings, to undertake in-class activities, and to debate the implications of the most recent scientific discoveries.
+During the rest of the week, senior faculty and Columbia Science Fellows (PhD research scientists selected for their teaching abilities) lead seminars to discuss the lecture and associated readings, to undertake in-class activities, and to debate the implications of the most recent scientific discoveries.
 Together with two additional science courses in any natural science department, Frontiers of Science satisfies the science requirement for Columbia College.